BNNJ/Project12/README.md

 ## usage

-Some basic users are provided through the `python -m manage.py seed` command,
+Some basic users are provided through the `python -m manage.py seed` command.
+The created users are:
+- sales_user (pw: foobarbaz)
+- support_user (pw: foobarbaz)
+- admin (pw: admin)
-but you can chose to make your own instead:

-create a superuser:
+but you can chose to make your own instead: create a superuser:
 ```sh
 python manage.py createsuperuser